Our trains include provision for the carriage of wheelchair passengers and those with reduced mobility, as does the Museum and Ticket Office.

 returning in 2005, operated by volunteer members of the Corris Railway Society.

-Trains run on the days shown in the Calendar to the right of this screen.
+Trains run on the days shown in the timetable viewable here.
 The museum is open on these days between 10:30am

 and 5:30pm and trains leave Corris station on the hour from 11:00am until 4:00pm.